flosskosova/foss4g-2023/content/tutorials/streamyard.md

 ![](/images/tutorials/streamYardShare.png "")

-For those speakers that have a pre-recorded presentation, this is the place where the moderator adds and plays the pre-recorded presentation.
+For those speakers that have a pre-recorded presentation, this is the place where the session leader adds and plays the pre-recorded presentation.

-Share your camera, share your video and be ready to start.
+Share your camera, share your slides and be ready to start.